 3. Body weight.
 Being thin and fit feels nice, as does enjoying food and not feeling like you have to restrict yourself or turn eating into some complex calculation.
-Being able to eat lots and lots of flavorful foods, without putting on weight and eating to full, is just pure bliss.
+Being able to eat an abundant amount of flavorful foods, without putting on weight is just pure bliss.
 The more whole foods, especially raw (so many amazing fruits out there), the better.

 4. Creativity.
 Enjoying how you're feeling, you start to be more creative in creating or finding simpler, healthier recipes.
 You think more about your favorite foods growing up, what really defined it and eventually make different versions that you just feel tons better about and are still amazingly flavorful.
 You learn a ton about food along the way.

 5. House.
 Your garbage smells nicer and your fridge is more colorful.
 No worries of contamination from the processed animal stuff.
-Fruits and vegetables, the decoration for your kitchen and just a happier, more colorful environment.
+Fruits and vegetables, the decoration for your kitchen, make for a happier, more colorful environment.

 6. Smells.
 You pass by a dead animal, fish market, slaughterhouse or farm, and breath a nice sigh of relief that while it smells, you are thankfully not eating it or anything remotely like it.

 9. Variety.
 You can make anything you've eaten in the past plant-based.
-Obviously, there's subtle differences, nevertheless, loads better to eat the "chicken parm" or "burger" from a tree or plant, verses a dead body and processed breast milk.
+Obviously, there are subtle differences, nevertheless, loads better to eat the "chicken parm" or "burger" from a tree or plant, versus a dead body and processed milk for a baby cow.

 10. Filling up.
 You just polished off a big meal.
 Super full, perhaps ate a bit too much.
-So much nicer to realize your stomach is full of something from a plant or tree, verses dead animal flesh or breast milk.
+So much nicer to realize your stomach is full of something from a plant or tree, versus dead animal flesh.

 12. Children.
 We're not out in the Siberian tundra fighting for survival.
 It's the 21st century and we have choices.
 No need to traumatize young children on farms with what happens to the animals they love.
 No kid wants to eat that big hunk of meat and most would be completely horrified to see their food produced.
 Such a happier sight to let them follow their intuition, like all animals in nature, then forcefully and surreptitiously inherit our customs.